 Season Ticket Loan:Staff are eligible to apply for an interest-free travel season ticket loan for their journey to and from work.

 Contract: The post is offered on a permanent contract, subject to a six month probationary period.

 Applications: Applications are invited from suitably qualified persons.
-The application should include a full CV and the names of at least three referees, including a professional and a personal referee.
+The application should include a full CV, a supporting statement and the names of at least three referees, including a professional and a personal referee.
 References will be requested only for the successful candidate following interview.

 Applications should be sent to: firstname.lastname@example.org.
 All applications and enquiries will be treated in strict confidence.